Faculty in Focus: Faculty Teaching Profiles

-To be sure students develop critical thinking skills, we have to be intentional and strategic about teaching them.
-For professor Jim Moore, this work begins at the very beginning.
+To be sure students develop critical thinking skills, we have to be intentional about teaching them.
+For Jim Moore, this work begins at the very beginning.
 Each August, Jim gets twenty new freshmen in his First Year Seminar course, and he is determined to help them develop critical thinking skills that will be a foundation for upper-level coursework and the world beyond Pacific.

 Most of us try to avoid talking about difficult topics like death and dying, yet CSD professor, Amanda Stead, leads students through it every semester.
 How does she get through the difficulty to achieve meaningful learning outcomes?
 She creates a supportive classroom community and gains the trust of her students before she even begins.

 Elizabeth Tavares is an English professor, and students in her classes write--they write a lot!
 To ensure this writing is meaningful and leads to deep learning, Elizabeth has had to develop efficient strategies for getting highly quality feedback to her students in the quickest ways possible.
 Her secret weapon?
 Technology.